 Will my child be prepared academically in a play-based early childhood program?

 We see the central tasks of early childhood education as encouraging healthy physical, neurological, social and personal development.
 Play and creative activities build strong foundations in all these areas, which facilitates ease in academic learning.
 Our understanding of child development is in tune with current educational research that supports delaying academic focus until grade school.
-Our experience has been that our students have excellent academic preparation when they graduate from eighth grade but also have social, artistic and personal strengths that set them apart from their peers who have been educated in high-pressure mainstream schools.

 Why do the kindergarten teachers seem to be always singing to the children?